 Existing use can be an indicator of agricultural potential in combination with other characteristics.
 Constraints for agricultural use based on whether the land is already converted to a non-agricultural use, due to development on the title and surrounding the title, is only one aspect of land use that affects the ability to conduct agriculture; that is it does not provide any analysis of suitability of the land.
-Table 3Error!
-Reference source not found. describes eight attributes which need to be considered in determining the suitability of an area for agriculture of which constraints is one.
+Table 3 describes eight attributes which need to be considered in determining the suitability of an area for agriculture of which constraints is one.